alexspirgel/accordion/README.md

 Set which item(s) should default to open.
 Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
 When set to `null`, no items will default to open.

-### `inlineStyles`
-Default value: `true`

-When set to `true`, necessary styles will be automatically added inline on the elements.

-When set to `false`, inline styles will not be added.
-These styles are necessary to ensure the accordion works as intended, so it's important to add them yourself.
-The styles you should add can be found in the _____ file.
-Make sure to update the selectors if they have changed from the default.

 ### `multipleOpenItems`
 Default value: `true`